StackVista/stackstate-docs/develop/developer-guides/stackpack/how_to_customize_a_stackpack.md

 }
 ```

-If the user does not provide any value to any of the input fields defined in the `steps`, StackState will raise a validation error and prompt the user to enter the values.
+If the user doesn't provide any value to any of the input fields defined in the `steps`, StackState will raise a validation error and prompt the user to enter the values.
 The input values of the entered fields are provided as an un-modifiable map to the `provision` function of the `ProvisioningScript` which can be used for further provisioning.
 The map is indexed by the names of the fields provided for each field.

 ## Customize Components and Relations